 Taste local produce with a menu where guests can experience anything from house-cured prosciutto to French-style Foie Gras.

 With so many farm-to-table restaurants and culinary events on Florida’s Historic Coast, you might be wondering where it all comes from.
 Explore the farms that help make St. Augustine a culinary hotspot.
-While not all of these farms allow daily visitors, many host special events and tastings that guests can attend.

 Ben Wells Produce